ravicm/hello/cheflab.md

 Click on Administration, which displays all the organizations created <br>
 Click on starter kit (left side)--> shows the download "starter kit" --> clicking on it  downloads starterkit  <br>
 <img src="images/starter-kit.JPG" > <br>
-It downloads into the local machine, which is a .rar file, clikc on the "chef-starter" to extract the files, and it consists of "chef-repo folder" <br>
+It downloads into the local machine, which is a .rar file, click on the "chef-starter" to extract the files, and it consists of "chef-repo folder" <br>
 click on chef-repo folder and it consists of <br>
 folders, .chef, cookbooks,roles and files .gitignore and Readme. <br>
 copy the folder chef-repo from local extracted folder  to chef workstation machine <br>